 The Introduction is an English Country Dance.
-It was devised by Fried de Metz Herman in 1996 and published in Fringe Benefits.
+It was devised by Fried de Metz Herman (website) in 1996 and published in Fringe Benefits.
 It is a proper 4 Couple Longways dance.
-In this dance the couples are permuted by: 4123.
-The dance lasts 32 bars.
+In this dance the couples are permuted by: 2341.
+The minor set lasts 32 bars.
 It is in the key: A minor.

 The tune was composed by the blind Irish harpist, Turlough O'Carolan, from about 1700.
 The dance was commissioned by Bare Necessities, by whom it is performed (Earl Gaddis, Mary Lea, Peter Barnes, and Jacqueline Schwab) on the album Favorites of the Boston Centre.
 The music is used with permission from the Country Dance Society, Boston Centre, Inc.

-The dance contains the following figures: hand turn (allemande), cast, lead, hands across, hey (and probably others).
+The dance contains the following figures: hand turn (allemande), cast, lead, hands across, hey, siding (and probably others).

 If you find what you believe to be a mistake in this animation, please leave a comment on youtube explaining what you believe to be wrong.
 If I agree with you I shall do my best to fix it.